borispovod/crypti-docs/DockerInstall.md

 ## 4. Enable Forging

-**NOTE:** You may enable forging through the client or choose to have it automatically enabled every time the client is started.
-To have this process automated, follow the steps below.
+To enable forging for one or more delegates, simply follow the below instructions.

 Get the docker container id: